-IPL, or Intense Pulsed Light treatment , targets certain colors in your skin, whether that skin that is darker from acne scarring or sun exposure.
+IPL, or Intense Pulsed Light treatment, targets certain colors in your skin, whether that skin is darker from acne scarring or sun exposure.
 It works by heating the skin, triggering the body to get rid of unwanted cells, such as those making your skin uneven.

 Another treatment option is microdermabrasion, which works to remove a layer of the skin.
 Think of it as a type of exfoliation that helps jumpstart collagen production and in turn, reduce hyperpigmentation.

-Additionally, dark spots can be treated with chemical peels, which provides another form of deep exfoliation, helping the spots to fade.
+Additionally, dark spots can be treated with chemical peels, which provide another form of deep exfoliation, helping the spots to fade.

 Finally, dark spots can be corrected with microneedling, which involves making small punctures in the skin to trigger the skin’s natural healing response.
 This helps jumpstart collagen production in the skin, helping to even out the skin tone and reduce the appearance of scars, spots, and hyperpigmentation.